Isotopes of xenon: Xenon-135

 Xenon-135 is a radioactive isotope of xenon, produced as a fission product of uranium.
-It has a half-life of about 9.2 hours and is the most powerful known neutron-absorbing nuclear poison (having a neutron absorption cross-section of 2 million barns).
-The overall yield of xenon-135 from fission is 6.3%, though most of this results from the radioactive decay of fission-produced tellurium-135 and iodine-135.
+It has a half-life of 9.14 hours and is the most powerful known neutron-absorbing nuclear poison (having a neutron absorption cross-section of about 2 million barns).
+The overall yield of xenon-135 from fission is 6.3%, without considering any loss by neutron capture.
 Xe-135 exerts a significant effect on nuclear reactor operation (xenon pit).
 It is discharged to the atmosphere in small quantities by some nuclear power plants.